divyadhimaan/system-design-playground/design-problems/consistent-hashing/main.md

 ---

 ## Issues with Basic Consistent Hashing
-1. **Hot Spots**: Certain keys may be accessed more frequently than others, leading to hot spots on specific servers.
+1. **Hot Spots Key Problem**: Certain keys may be accessed more frequently than others, leading to hot spots on specific servers.
    - In below figure, when `s1` is removed, `s2`'s load increases significantly as it takes over all keys from `s1`.
    - ![hotspot-problem](../../images/consitentHashing/hotspot-problem.png)
 2. **Load Imbalance**: If servers are not evenly distributed on the ring, some servers may end up with significantly more keys than others, leading to load imbalance.